tomasherceg/dotvvm-docs/Pages/control-development-code-only-controls.md

 # Code-only Controls

-This kind of controls is useful when you need to render a piece of HTML and/or you need to support data-binding and manipulate with the viewmodel.
+This kind of controls is useful when you need to render a piece of HTML and/or you need to support data-binding and manipulate the viewmodel.

-Building code-only controls is more difficult, but they can do much more things.
-All controls built-in DotVVM are implemented as code-only controls.
+Building code-only controls is more difficult, but they can do much more.
+All built-in DotVVM controls are implemented as code-only controls.

-If you want to learn about how to write controls in DotVVM, we encourage you to look in the [GitHub](https://github.com/riganti/dotvvm) repository how the built-in controls are implemented.
+If you want to learn about how to write controls in DotVVM, we encourage you to look in the [GitHub](https://github.com/riganti/dotvvm) repository to see how the built-in controls are implemented.

 ## Control Registration